AppAndro/WOW/README.md

-# This Is A Test Repository
+# WOW test app
-I Have Developed The Android As Required By WOW
+I Have Developed The Android App As Required By WOW

 #Note
 I developed this app using my own server.
 I apologize for slow speed of video streaming as my server is not fast & strong enough